 Towards the end of the summer term children spend a morning with their new class teacher for the following year.
 Current class teachers meet with the teacher/s whose class the child will join to discuss all children, with a particular focus on those in vulnerable groups.
 Information is shared about the level of support individuals received in the previous class and resources and techniques that have been successful.
 Individual records are also passed on so new teachers can see the history of involvement with any child.
-SEND action plans are shared with the new class teacher so that they have a comprehensive plan of all the provision that has been put in place for that child.
-Actions given to support a child will be reviewed using RAG (Red, Amber, Green traffic light system) this means that new class teachers have a list of classroom provision that works for each SEND child in their class.
+SEN Pupil Profiles will be shared with the new class teacher and previous provision and targets are discussed to ensure that SEND pupils have a successful transition to their next phase in education.